ShujiaHuang/liusylab.org/content/home/research.md

 ---
 widget: blank
-headless: true  # This file represents a page section.
+headless: false  # This file represents a page section.
 active: true     # Activate this widget? true/false

 # Order that this section appears on the page.
 weight: 2

-title: "Describe our research questions and research style"
+title: "Our research questions and area"
-hero_media: background.jpg   # Image path relative to your `assets/media/` folder.

 design:
   # Choose a view for the listings: